-Cruise ships have been a popular discussion point in Canterbury during the past few summers, particularly in Akaroa where there has been an increased presence of cruise ships while the Lyttelton port remains unavailable.
-Environment Canterbury’s harbourmaster’s office is one of a range of bodies that plays a key role in managing cruise ship activity in our region.
+Cruise ships have been a popular discussion point in Canterbury during the past few summers, particularly in Akaroa where there has been an increased presence of cruise ships while the Lyttleton port remains unavailable.
+Environment Canterbury’s Harbourmaster’s Office is one of a range of bodies that plays a key role in managing cruise ship activity in our region.

 These frequently asked questions below have been provided to assist people with further information about the cruise ships and what they mean for the region.

 If you have any questions or concerns about cruise ships, please feel free to contact us.

 - Contact the ship before the vessel gets to the harbour and discuss weather conditions prior to determining if they are within set operating parameters.
 If so, grant permission to enter and confirm which anchorage site is approved for use

 - Meet the agent at the launch and discusses any requirements or issues.

 - Update the vessel on conditions once the vessel is in the harbour and enforce speed and wake requirements.

 - Discuss tender operations, which marine VHF radio working channel they will use, and which side of the wharf pontoon to use, with vessel.

 - Monitor the tenders and other vessels on the wharf during the day, noting movements of all vessels.
 Ensure all vessels allow fair use of the wharf.